 Overview

-Choosing a postgraduate law degree from the University of Bristol – ranked third in the UK for legal research excellence (THE analysis of REF 2021) – means engaging in a rigorous, research-rich curriculum that will make you stand out to employers.
-You will be challenged and inspired by our world-leading academics.
+Choosing a postgraduate law degree from the University of Bristol, ranked third in the UK for legal research excellence (THE analysis of REF 2021), means engaging in a rigorous, research-rich curriculum that will make you stand out to employers, and where you will be challenged and inspired by our world-leading academics.

 Programme structure

-In year one, you will study two core units in each of the two semesters, assessed by examination and/or coursework.
+In year one, you will study two core units in each of the two semesters.
 Each unit also starts by introducing you to the key legal skills that will enable you to research, think and write like a lawyer, preparing you for the substantive content you will study.
 Year two comprises the three final core units, with integrated skills teaching, plus a further optional unit of your choice.

-Visit our programme catalogue for full details of the structure and unit content for our MA in Law.
+Visit our programme catalogue for full details of the structure and unit content for the MA in Law.

 Entry requirements